External contributors: Terms & conditions for freelancers, bloggers and contributors of user-generated content

 D.3) EDITORIAL STANDARDS

-The reputation of the Independent brand, in the UK and around the world, is based on the editorial independence, integrity and high journalistic standards of the Company's publications.
+The reputation of the London Evening Standard brand, in the UK and around the world, is based on the editorial independence, integrity and high journalistic standards of the Company's publications.
 Anyone who supplies Material to any of the publications or contributes to the Website must ensure that their conduct and the Material they submit are ethical, legal and proper.
-In particular Freelancers and Bloggers should comply in full with the Press Complaints Commission Code of Practice (www.pcc.org.uk/cop/practice.html), keeping themselves updated on all developments of the Code and its application.
+In particular, Freelancers and Bloggers must comply with the Company’s Code of Conduct and industry best practices (including the Editors’ Code of Practice).

 Should any complaint about your Material be made or intimated at any time before or after publication you should not respond in any way but promptly notify us.
 We must have sole and unfettered control over the handling of any complaint including the outcome or resolution.
 We will endeavour to discuss a complaint with you at relevant times.
 You agree to use your best endeavours to assist us in responding to a complaint, providing all possible cooperation promptly and fully whether or not specifically requested by us.
 This also applies to complaints you may receive about Material appearing in third party publications other than ours.
 This cooperation may, if we so request, include providing us with originals of your background Material and information, including access to your sources for our use for legal or compliance purposes.
 You will not at any time dispose of any materials which could be relevant to a potential complaint without our prior approval.
 You agree to notify us at once should you discover anything which could render your Material or a story wholly or partly based on your Material risky from a legal or regulatory point of view or potentially place you in breach of any of these Terms.